A baby refusing to breastfeed can be very distressing for a mother.

 There is usually a good reason why your baby is refusing your breast, and finding out ‘why’ is the key.

 Knowing what you can do to encourage and support your baby back to your breast is vital.

-Here are 13 tips for dealing with breast refusal:
+Here are 13 tips for when your baby refuses the breast.